mushfiq814/resume/readme.md

 Contains tools to generate a resume in pdf using [React PDF renderer](https://github.com/diegomura/react-pdf/tree/master/packages/renderer).

+Note: The LaTeX version of this is located in the `latex` branch.
+Please use `git checkout latex`.

 ## Toolchain

 This project uses the following tools: